LennyPenny/gm_leap/README.md

 For users

+Download the module from the releases section ( https://github.com/LennyPenny/gm_leap/releases )

 Drop gmcl_leap.dll in your garrysmod/garrysmod/lua/bin/

-Drop Leap.dll in garrysmod folder where hl2.exe is.
+Drop Leap.dll in the garrysmod folder where hl2.exe is.

 =======